The Eden Project: a family day out in Cornwall

 The Core is the project’s education centre with plenty of interactive activities for children.
 A lot of it went over the heads of our girls at three and one-years-old, but the Tot queued up a few times tom turn the wheel on the giant nutcracker and enjoyed running around the 70-tonne granite seed at the centre of the building.

 Overall we were fascinated by what we saw at the Eden Project and, despite the odd toddler meltdown, had a great time.
 It’s good to know we can revisit some of the parts we didn’t see this time to make the most of our entrance fee.

 The Eden Project offers lots of baby and child-friendly facilities, such as high chairs in all its restaurants, microwaves for heating food, and unisex baby changing rooms.

 Eating at the Eden Project

-Dogs at the Eden Project
+Are dogs allowed at the Eden Project?

+Yes.
 As we were staying just down the road in our caravan we decided to bring Tin Box Dog along with us for the day.
 The good news is that dogs can be walked on a lead around the outdoor gardens at The Eden Project.

 The shelters are wooden, open fronted sheds designed to keep the worst of he sun off your car – not so much of a problem during our visit!
 You are asked to return to your vehicle regularly to check on your pet – common sense really.

 Tip tips for families